• Skip to primary navigation

 • Make this drink your own by using fresh or frozen strawberries.

-• Add more dates for sweetness.
-Or if you don’t have dates, use a couple squeezes of your favorite liquid sweetener like agave or maple syrup.
+• If you don’t have dates, use a couple squeezes of your favorite liquid sweetener like agave or maple syrup.

 • Instead of vanilla extract, scrape fresh vanilla from a pod or use vanilla powder.